 It should be pretty easy to tell based on their first email or two whether they’re someone you want to work with, but if you’re still unsure, request a quick phone call.
 You are trusting this person with your vacation and (potentially) will communicate with them a lot, so you should make sure they aren’t impersonal or will treat you like a number.
 This is typically a total non-issue, as most vacation planners I’ve encountered are incredibly pleasant and enthusiastic, but it’s good to double-check if things don’t seem right from the get-go.

 Second, make sure they’re providing the level of service detailed here.
-If you want someone to make your ADRs, FastPass+ bookings, or make recommendations with things like stroller rental, make sure those are things they do.
+If you want someone to make your ADRs or make recommendations with things like stroller rental, make sure those are things they do.
 Not all agencies offer the same services, so be sure the one you’re considering will help in the areas you’d like assistance.

 Finally, they have to know their stuff.
 Confirm they’ve been to whichever Disney destination you’re considering (and have been there recently).
 If you’re planning a Walt Disney World trip, you don’t want a Disneyland regular–they’re totally different destinations from a planning perspective.
 If you’re taking a Disney cruise, your travel agent having stayed at every Walt Disney World resort hotel is meaningless.
 You get the idea.
 I’m not saying they need to spend 50+ days per year in the parks, but you want them to know their stuff.

-Most of the time, this is a non-issue.
+Most of the time, this is not a problem at all.
 As mentioned above, the majority of Authorized Disney Vacation Planners are doing this because they are fans who are passionate about planning vacations.
 Failing that, Disney actually tests them on their Disney knowledge.

 If you’ve used an Authorized Disney Vacation Planner, how was your experience?
 Which Disney TAs do you recommend?
 Any other tips you’d like for choosing a vacation planner?
 Share your thoughts and questions in the comments below!